scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 The following code snippet shows a function [#]_ used to build a directed graph where nodes represent Wikipedia articles, and the edges represent links between articles.
 Note that we compute the LSA representation of the article (line 11), and that this vector is used as a node attribute (line 13).
-The function get up to ``n_max`` articles by breath-first crawling the Wikipedia, starting from the article defined by ``page``.
+The function obtains up to ``n_max`` articles by breath-first crawling the Wikipedia, starting from the article defined by ``page``.

 .. code-block:: python
    :linenos:

     def crawl(page, n_max):